-Hundreds of California residents are under evacuation orders as new fires spark in the state
+Northern California wildfires traveled up to 8 miles in a single day, Cal Fire says

 "I came home and got the dogs," she told the news outlet.
 "Hopefully our house is going to make it."

-Meanwhile, the Bennet Fire began Wednesday in Nevada County and prompted officials to issue evacuations in some areas as well as order others to shelter in place, the county's office of emergency services said in a tweet.
-As the 59-acre fire was 60% contained Wednesday evening, Cal Fire said, and some of those evacuation orders were lifted.
+Meanwhile, the Bennett Fire began Wednesday in Nevada County and prompted officials to issue evacuations in some areas as well as order others to shelter in place, the county's office of emergency services said in a tweet.
+As the 59-acre fire was 70% contained, Cal Fire said, and some of those evacuation orders were lifted.

-Overall, California's wildfire season has seen more than 1.62 million acres scorched so far this year -- and that number will only go up as fires continue to grow.

 Temperatures are expected to be 5 to 10 degrees above normal through the weekend in California, CNN meteorologist Michael Guy said.